 The primary resource for information regarding collection and preservation of exhibits is the Handbook for the Investigator.
 This handbook also provides guidance with respect to routinely accepted case and item types.
-Please refer to this document for general information and direction when collecting items for submission to all CFS Sections.
-See Section-specific information below for further detail not captured in this document.
-Last updated January 2016
+Please refer to this document for general information and direction when collecting items for submission to the Centre of Forensic Sciences (CFS).
+See section-specific information below for further detail not captured in this document.
+Last updated June 26, 2018.

 High Volume Service Guide

-For biological testing in offences such as break & enter, theft, drug, and weapon offences
+For biological testing in offences such as break and enter, theft, drug, and weapon offences.

 Violent Crime Service Guide